cocoaheadskaohsiung/The_Swift_Programming_Language_zh-TW/book/205_Control_Flow.md

 // cats have 4 legs
 ```

 Items in a `Dictionary` may not necessarily be iterated in the same order as they were inserted.
 The contents of a `Dictionary` are inherently unordered, and iterating over them does not guarantee the order in which they will be retrieved.
-For more on arrays and dictionaries, see [Collection Types](204_Collection_Types.html "Collection Types").)
+For more on arrays and dictionaries, see [Collection Types].)

 In addition to arrays and dictionaries, you can also use the `for`-`in` loop to iterate over the `Character` values in a string: